 HMO stands for Health Maintenance Organization .
 This covers alternative insurance models (AVM), which are available as basic insurance alongside the standard variant.
 This includes telemedicine (Telmed model, initial medical consultation), the general practitioner model (network of doctors) as well as the HMO group practice.
 The premium for these models is lower than in the standard variant – for the same benefits.

 What is included in basic insurance?

 Basic insurance ensures basic medical care is provided in the case of illness, accident (insofar as included in your policy) and pregnancy.
 The Federal Health Insurance Act (KVG) defines which benefits are paid by health insurance.
-These can be found in our Overview of benefits (PDF) and on the website of the Federal Office of Public Health.
+More information can be found in our Overview of benefits (PDF) and on the website of the Federal Office of Public Health.
 Basic insurance does not cover all treatments, even if they are medically necessary.
 Voluntary supplementary insurance is recommended to close this gap.

 What is a deductible?

 This is a fixed amount that you must pay for benefits under basic insurance (e.g. visits to a doctor, hospitals, medication).
-The deductible is laid down by law and amounts to CHF 300 per adult per calendar year.
+The deductible is laid down by law and amounts to a minimum of CHF 300 per adult per calendar year.
 There is no deductible for children.
 Those who opt for a higher deductible will benefit from a premium discount.
 Find out more on the blog.

 There are also deductibles under Supplementary Hospital Insurance.
 The amount of the hospital deductible can be individually selected.

 Compulsory health insurance and supplementary insurance feature different termination deadlines.
 Read here to find out how best to proceed and what to take into account.
 Our blog post about the end of the year provides further information.

 When does family insurance end?